koroban/WhoisParser/README.md

 ToDos
 -----
 * Caching of data for better performance and to reduce requests
-* Optional logging of raw data and/or parsed data for audit proposes

 Known bugs to be fixed in further versions
 ------------------------------------------